michiel-schoofs/NoSQL-Cheatsheet/Mongodb-crud.md

 ### Logical operators

-Logical operators allow us to combine select querries in a complex way. just like operators allow us to do or, and statements inside if clauses in regular programming.
+Logical operators allow us to combine select queries in a complex way. just like operators allow us to do or, and statements inside if clauses in regular programming.

 | Operator | Description |
 | -------- | ----------- |